jonwardopenai/nomic/README.md

 207. Each player always has exactly one vote.

-208. The winner is the first player to achieve 100 (positive) points.
+208. The winner is the first player to achieve 100 (positive or negative) points.

 209. At no time may there be more than 25 mutable rules.